ss16118/wacc-language-support/README.md

 ### 1.1.0: 2020/2/1
 Added language server and provided code diagnostics and error highlight for identifiers.
+The language server is based on the example from this [repo]("https://github.com/Microsoft/vscode-extension-samples").
 Issue: code diagnostics does not recognize scopes.
+Auto-complete and